GIMP: Automation, scripts and plug-ins

 GIMP has approximately 150 standard effects and filters, including Drop Shadow, Blur, Motion Blur and Noise.

 GIMP operations can be automated with scripting languages.
 The Script-Fu is a Scheme-based language implemented using a TinyScheme interpreter built into GIMP.
 GIMP can also be scripted in Perl, Python (Python-Fu), or Tcl, using interpreters external to GIMP.
 New features can be added to GIMP not only by changing program code (GIMP core), but also by creating plug-ins.
 These are external programs that are executed and controlled by the main GIMP program.
 MathMap is an example of a plug-in written in C.

-There is support for several methods of sharpening and blurring images, including the blur and sharpen tool.
+GIMP supports several methods of sharpening and blurring images, including the blur and sharpen tool.
 The unsharp mask tool is used to sharpen an image selectively – it sharpens only those areas of an image that are sufficiently detailed.
 The Unsharp Mask tool is considered to give more targeted results for photographs than a normal sharpening filter.
 The Selective Gaussian Blur tool works in a similar way, except it blurs areas of an image with little detail.

 GIMP-ML is an extension for machine learning with 15 filters.

 GEGL

 The Generic Graphics Library (GEGL) was first introduced in GIMP 2.6 to improve how the software processes images.
-Initially GIMP used GEGL for high bit-depth colour operations, helping reduce data loss when adjusting colours.
+Initially GIMP used GEGL for high bit-depth color operations, helping reduce data loss when adjusting colors.

 GIMP 2.8 was limited to 8-bit color, which is much lower than the 12-bit or higher depth that most digital cameras produce.
 GIMP 2.10 introduced full support for high bit-depth color, and hardware acceleration was enabled through OpenCL for some tasks.

 GIMP 3.0 introduces non-destructive filters, allowing users to apply effects without permanently changing the original image.
 This means they can be edited, toggled on or off, or removed after being applied.
 Third-party filters are also supported, though they will not be retained if the necessary plugins are missing.

 CTX

-CTX is a rasterizer for vector graphics introduced in GIMP 3.0.
-It allows certain simple shapes, such as lines and circles, to be converted into vector objects.
+Gimp uses the CTX library for vector graphics rasterisation.
+The CTX library was first used in GIMP version 3.0.
+The CTX library allows GIMP to convert simple shapes into vector objects, such as lines and circles.

 File formats

-GIMP supports importing and exporting with a large number of different file formats.
-GIMP's native format XCF is designed to store all information GIMP can contain about an image; XCF is named after the eXperimental Computing Facility where GIMP was authored.
-Import and export capability can be extended to additional file formats by means of plug-ins.
-XCF file size is extended to more than 4 GB since 2.9.6 and new stable tree 2.10.x.